 Using a Condition Action to Branch a Workflow

-NOTE: Variations of the Condition action are used throughout Autto.
-For example, the Conditional action as well as the Condition editor used in the Page, Email, and Assign a User actions are similar to the Condition action.
+NOTE: Variations of the Condition action are used throughout AUTTO.
+For example, the Conditional action as well as the Condition editor used in the Page, Email, and Assign User actions are similar to the Condition action.

 How a Condition Action Appears in the User Application